Project Overview

 Password Security:

-• bcrypt Hashing - Industry-standard password hashing with salt
+• bcrypt Hashing - Industry-standard password hashing with automatic salt generation

 • No Plain Text Storage - Passwords never stored in readable format